(Published in the September 2009 edition of Blue Skies Magazine, and updated every year below.)

 Used Automatic Activations Devices

-Used AADs are pretty straightforward as long as the person selling the unit is being honest with the dates.
+Used AADs are pretty straightforward as long as the person selling the unit is being honest with the dates, and any service bulletins have been addressed.
 You will need to know if your reserve container has one or two closing pins and look for the appropriate AAD with the correct number of cutters (most containers are 1-pin).

-Vigil AADs have a lifespan of at least 20 years and require new batteries every 10 years.
+For a used Vigil, there is the original Vigil I, the Vigil II and Vigil 2+.
+All Vigil AADs have a lifespan of at least 20 years and require new batteries every 10 years.
+The Vigil I and Vigil II can have their batteries replaced by your rigger, but the Vigil 2+ requires the unit to be sent in for a replacement battery at 10 years old.
 All Vigil units can be setup as “Pro” which is what setting you will be using with your rig.
-Take the base price of a new unit and subtract $60 per year.
+To determine a fair price, take the base price of a new unit and subtract $60 per year.

 Argus AADs have an unlimited lifespan (as long as it passes each 4-year service).
-Still a good used price estimate would be approximately $60 off per year.
-Argus units do require new batteries once a year and service every 4 years.
+The Argus is no longer manufactured, and some drop zones as well as rig manufacturers don't allow Argus units, so make sure your rig and/or drop zone does allow their use.
+A good used price estimate would be around $300.
+Argus units do require new batteries every 6 months and service every 4 years.

 Used AADs are sometimes available at ChutingStar at this link.